Siniša Mihajlović: Bologna

-On 3 November 2008, Mihajlović was appointed to replace Daniele Arrigoni at the helm of Serie A relegation-battling club Bologna.
+On 3 November 2008, Mihajlović was appointed to replace Daniele Arrigoni at Serie A relegation-battling club Bologna.
 His Serie A bench debut came on 8 November 2008 at home versus Roma.
 The match ended in a 1–1 draw.
-His arrival to Bologna bench was characterized by five consecutive league draws before finally winning a match, a 5–2 victory against fellow bottom-feeder rivals Torino on 13 December 2008.
+His tenure began with five consecutive league draws before a 5–2 victory against relegation rivals Torino on 13 December 2008.

 Mihajlović was sacked by Bologna on 14 April 2009 in the wake of a 1–4 home defeat against Siena, which dragged the team back into the relegation zone with seven matches remaining in the season.
 His tenure suffered from media rumours that he had numerous high-profile disagreements with senior players at the club which led to the poor form that eventually cost him the job.
 Under new head coach Giuseppe Papadopulo, Bologna avoided relegation to the Serie B on the last day of the season with a win over Catania.

 Catania

-On 8 December 2009 Mihajlović was appointed new head coach of Catania, taking over from Gianluca Atzori.
+On 8 December 2009, Mihajlović was appointed new head coach of Catania, taking over from Gianluca Atzori.